 Ultra buttery and fresh off the stove, this low carb naan is the perfect accompaniment to any dish!

-This is among my best healthy recipes yet!
+This is among my best low carb bread recipes yet!
 Eat it with any low carb recipes (like curry!) or enjoy it as one of your low carb side dishes.
 Garlicky healthy side dishes like this naan are sure to give you the afternoon boost you’re craving!

 Made with ingredients like almond flour, almond milk, and apple cider vinegar, low carb naan is surprisingly easy to make.